fast-programmer/close-my-first-issue/README.md

 Fork this repository by clicking on the fork button on the top of this page.

-This will create a copy of this repository in your account.
+This will create a copy of this repository in your GitHub account, that you can publish your local changes to.

 ## Step 3.
 Clone your forked repository